Summer Drinks, Checkpoints, and DUIs

-DUI checkpoints are stops in the road where city police officers or highway patrol officers randomly stop vehicles to check for drivers who may be under the influence of alcohol or drugs.
+DUI checkpoints are stops in the road where city police officers or highway patrol officers randomly stop vehicles to check for drivers who may be under the influence of drugs or alcohol.
 Typically, these are set up during times when impaired driving is known to spike, like holiday weekends.
 DUI checkpoints are seen by law enforcement as an effective way to combat impaired driving.

 If an officer’s initial interaction with a driver leads him to a believe the driver may be under the influence of alcohol and/or narcotics, the officer can initiate field sobriety tests, which might result in a request for a breathalyzer test.
 Law enforcement may not require breath tests of all drivers, only those whom an officer has a reasonable suspicion of driving under the influence.

 Not only do sobriety checkpoints provide officers with a means to identify impaired drivers, but the fear of getting stopped at a checkpoint is also viewed as a way to deter people who have had a few from getting behind the wheel.

 If you are stopped or pulled over for a suspected DUI this summer, do not panic!
 Stay calm and do the following:

 - Stay in the car– Staying in the car is important whenever you are stopped by law enforcement.
 It will make the officer more calm, and prevent you from appearing inebriated when you walk around.
 Turn off the ignition and make sure your hands are visible.